DIRECTORS CHARITABLE FOUNDATION PRIVACY, DATA USE & COPYRIGHT STATEMENT

 WHETHER INFORMATION HAS TO BE PROVIDED BY YOU AND IF SO WHY?

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with a service or payment).
-In this case, we may have to cancel the contract you have with us but we will notify you if this is the case at the time.
+In this case, we may have to cancel the contract we have with you but we will notify you if this is the case.

 WHO DO WE SHARE YOUR PERSONAL DATA WITH?